 What is gross vehicle weight (GVW) of a moving truck?

 Rental trucks are considered commercial vehicles and are DOT-registered.
 Your rental truck should have its Gross Vehicle Weight (GVW) printed on the side door.
 If not, you will want to verify this information with your rental agency.
 It may also be included in your paperwork or rental guide.

 - 26-foot has GVW of 20,000 pounds

-A weigh station will have a scale to determine the weight of your
+- A weigh station is equipped with truck scale to determine the weight of your vehicle.